Unemployment Claims

 1. This data represents place of residence of the worker filing a claim.
 It does not represent place of work where the claim would be initially filed.

-3. County level unemployment claims data is published on a weekly and monthly basis by the Commonwealth of Virginia, of which the weekly data had discrepancies as of March 8, 2025 that the state is correcting.
-Once the state corrects the weekly data, NVRC will publish Northern Virginia and local jurisdiction data.
-The monthly data will not be available for March until late April, as it has a one month lag.
+3. County level unemployment claims data is published on a monthly basis by the Commonwealth of Virginia.
+The Commonwealth will soon be publishing county level claims on a weekly basis.
+Once the state begins publishing the weekly data, NVRC will publish Northern Virginia and local jurisdiction data on this dashboard.

 ***Friday Updates***